 “An interview in a dream is not only about a future job.
 It is an inner exam in which the psyche tests how you present yourself to the world and how you relate to another’s evaluation — which is almost always smaller than you.”

-An interview is one of the most psychologically rich symbols of a dream.
-Anxiety, hope, self-presentation, dependence on another’s opinion, the wish to be chosen, and responsibility for one’s own portrayal converge in it.
+An interview is one of the most psychologically rich of dream symbols.
+Anxiety, hope, the act of self-presentation, the dependence on another’s opinion, the wish to be chosen, and the responsibility for how you portray yourself all converge in it.
 The psyche rarely uses this image literally, as about a “future job.”
-Usually it speaks of the inner situation “I am presenting myself”: before an important decision, before new people, at a moment when you will be evaluated, or when it seems to you that you will be.
-A dream of an interview comes when work with self-presentation and self-esteem is underway in you, and it matters to look at this work from outside, so as not to get stuck in it as the only form of being.
+Usually it speaks of the inner situation of “I am presenting myself”: before an important decision, before new people, at a moment when you will be evaluated, or when it seems to you that you will be.
+A dream of an interview comes when an inner work with self-presentation and self-esteem is underway in you, and what matters is to look at this work from outside, so as not to get stuck in it as the only form of being.

 Such dreams come in moments when a chance or a trial is ripening in your life, in which your own “yes” to yourself matters a great deal — perhaps more than the other side’s “yes.”

-Preparation for the Interview, Excitement and Anxiety
+Preparation for the interview, excitement and anxiety

 Ask yourself: “For what ‘evaluation’ am I preparing right now — and can I relate to it not as an exam, but as a meeting where we both look at each other as equals?”

-Today, before an important meeting or event, do one exercise of “an equal gaze”: write briefly what you would want to learn from the other side, not only what they will learn from you.
+Today, before an important meeting or event, do one exercise of “an equal gaze”: write down briefly what you would want to learn from the other side, not only what they will learn from you.
 This shift of angle often changes the whole meeting.
-The Inner Child recognizes such gestures as a return to equal dignity, and in the dreams that follow treats pre-exam anxiety more gently.
+The Inner Child recognizes such gestures as a return to equal dignity, and in the dreams that follow handles pre-exam anxiety more gently.

 Astrological note: A dream of preparing for an interview often comes during transits of Mercury through your 10th or 6th house, during its aspects to the Sun, and in periods of retrograde Mercury through your personal houses.
 Geminis, Virgos, and Capricorns recognize this dream with particular accuracy.
 If Mercury is now touching your Sun — the Inner Child prepares for evaluation, and the dream conveys this through a scene where you gather yourself to “look right.”

-If your answers are clear — you have access to your own value; it’s worth supporting, not devaluing as “just a lucky moment.”
-If the voice trembles — this is normal, the trembling is not failure; it’s worth being softer with it, rather than “stopping trembling by force.”
-If you get tangled — perhaps you lack preparation; it’s worth filling it in before the real meeting, not relying on “improvisation.”
-If you manage to be yourself — this is the best position in any interview; it’s worth holding it as the main resource, not replacing with “correct answers.”
+If you get tangled, perhaps you lack preparation.
+Fill it in before the real meeting; do not rely on improvisation.
+If you manage to be yourself, this is the best position in any interview.
+Hold it as the main resource; do not replace it with “correct answers.”
 When the words begin to come not from you but through you, the same dream tips into your voice being replaced by someone else’s.

 Ask yourself: “Where exactly is it important for me to ‘show myself’ in real life right now — and can I do this without playing someone else’s role, speaking from my genuine position?”